juandesant/Size-of-HCGs-vs-CIGs/README.md

 ============
 1. Sextractor software
 2. curl command line tool
-3. Taverna 2.4 + Astrotaverna plugin or Taverna 2.5 Astronomy Edition
+3. Taverna 2.4 + Astrotaverna plugin or Taverna 2.5 Astronomy Edition.
+It requires the inclusion of stil.jar in taverna lib folder